 Read about how to add and manage followers to an artifact.

 For documents, you can, depending on how the product administrator has set this up, use workflows to control who can add a new version to a document when.
 This can be useful for "checking-out" a document, during which time it is locked.
 When the document is checked back in the workflow can require that the person checking in the document upload a new version (make sure you upload the version before changing the status).

 This tab allows you to view and/or edit the details of the particular document.
 You can edit the various fields (name, description, etc.) and once you are satisfied with them, click one of the "Save" buttons to commit the changes.
 In addition, you can delete the current document by choosing "Delete", or discard any changes made by clicking "Refresh".

 The lower part of the main pane can be switched between four different views by clicking the appropriate tab.
 Initially the pane will be in "Versions" mode.
 The functionality in each of these views is described below.

 This tab displays a preview of the currently active version of the document.
 Previews are shown for a number of file types, notably plain text or code files, and images.

 If a format cannot be previewed (for example a PDF or Microsoft Word document), the following message is displayed:

-This view displays the list of different versions that exist for the current document.
-When you initially create a new document there will be only a single version (e.g. v1.0), however as revisions are made to the document, rather than having to create a whole new document, you can just upload the new revision as a new version (e.g. v1.1) and it will be added to the list of versions.
+This tab displays the list of different versions that exist for the current document.
+When you initially create a new document there will be only a single version (e.g. v1.0), however as commits are made to the document, rather than having to create a whole new document, you can just upload the new commit as a new version (e.g. v1.1) and it will be added to the list of versions.

 In the popup dialog, you need to drag the file to be uploaded onto the upload icon (or click on the icon to browse to the file), enter a description of the changes made, a new version number and whether the new version should be made the active one, then click the [Upload] button to confirm the changes.